Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Well-posedness and incompressible limit of the gravity(-capillary) water wave system

 where $[\QQ],[\VV]$ are the Alinhac good unknowns of $[\qc],[v]$ with respect to $\TP^3$ and $\varphi^{(1)}$, that is, $[\FF]:=\FF^{(1)}-\FF^{(2)}$.
 For the first integral, we have

 where the first term gives the boundary energy in $[E](t)$, and the second term appears when $\TP^3$ falls on This term is controlled by

-The energy inequality for $[E](t)$ together with Gr\"onwall's inequality and the energy bounds for $E(t)$ implies that there exists some $T\in[0,T']$ only depending on the initial data of \eqref{CWWST}, such that $\sup\limits_{0\leq t\leq T}[E](t)\leq 2 [E](0)=0$.
+The energy inequality for $[E](t)$ together with Gr\"onwall's inequality and the energy bounds for $E(t)$ implies that there exists some $T\in[0,T']$ only depending on the initial data of \eqref{CWWST}, such that $\sup\limits_{0\leq t\leq T}[E](t)\leq 2C [E](0)=0$, for some constant $C>0$.
 Therefore, the solution to \eqref{CWWSTgap} must be zero.
-The uniqueness is proven, and the continuous dependence on initial data in $H^3(\Omega)$ for $v,\qc$ and in $H^4(\Sigma)$ for $\psi$ is similarly proven.
+The uniqueness is proven, and the continuous dependence on initial data in $H^3(\Omega)$ for $v,\qc$ and in $H^4(\Sigma)$ for $\psi$ is shown in a similar manner.